LEGISLATION & REGULATIONS

 On the implementing guidelines page for each crop, you can see the classification plans that apply for that crop.
 The standards per crop per class are set out in the implementing guidelines for the crop in question.

-The BKD operates under the Dutch LKW Act (Landbouwkwaliteitswet / Agricultural Quality Act) and the accompanying agricultural quality regulations and agricultural quality decree.
-The BKD’s Inspection Regulations, which are based on this legislation, lay down the way in which the checks and inspections are carried out and the way in which we issue documentary evidence (here you can find an archive of Inspection Regulations).
+The BKD operates under the Dutch LKW Act (Landbouwkwaliteitswet / Agricultural Quality Act) and the accompanying Agricultural quality regulations 2007 and Agricultural quality decree 2007.
+The BKD’s Inspection Regulations Flowerbulbs 2019, which are based on this legislation, lay down the way in which the checks and inspections are carried out and the way in which we issue documentary evidence (here you can find an archive of Inspection Regulations).

 In addition, EU directives PHR and OCR apply to the cultivation and trading of flower bulbs from the Netherlands.
+These contain the EU Phytosanitary requirements.
 An important aspect of these EU directives is the way in which flower bulbs must be traded and the information on this that must be provided and stored/retained.
 You can find more information on the trading requirements here.

 When exporting, a recipient country located outside the EU may impose additional requirements on the flower bulbs.
 These are the phytosanitary requirements.
 In some cases, the BKD, the NVWA (the Netherlands Food and Consumer Product Safety Authority) and a country that lies outside the EU also make specific arrangements regarding flower bulbs.